-Students can access a range of services including: immunizations, physicals (including sports physicals), wellness child visits, illness visits, sensitive services, behavioral health services and referrals to specialty care.
+Students can access a range of services including: immunizations, physicals (including sports physicals), well child visits, illness visits, sensitive services, behavioral health services and referrals to specialty care.

-Adults can also access a menu of services such as screenings & medical management of diabetes, hypertension, & cholesterol adult immunizations, TB screenings, and referrals to specialty care.
+Adults can also access a menu of services such as screenings & medical management of diabetes, hypertension, & cholesterol, adult immunizations, TB screenings, and referrals to specialty care.

 All Wellness Centers accept Medi-Cal and My Health LA insurance coverage.
-If you are in need of health insurance coverage, contact our CHAMP staff at 1(866) 742-2273 for assistance.
+If you are in need of health insurance coverage, contact our CHAMP staff at 866 742-2273 for assistance.

-For current information on the Wellness Centers, please visit the Student Health and Human Services website at https://achieve.lausd.net/Page/11883#spn-content for a list of clinics and Wellness Centers by clicking the "Centers/Clinics" link at the top of the main page.
+For current information on the Wellness Centers, please visit the Student Health and Human Services website at thttps://achieve.lausd.net/shhs for a list of clinics and Wellness Centers by clicking the "Centers/Clinics" link at the top of the main page.